Seafirst Bank robbery: Aftermath

 On November 3, Kirkpatrick and Penney rented a hotel room in Eagan, planning to stay until November 14.
 However, on November 9, Kirkpatrick flew to Las Vegas and put all his cash in the trunk of a rented car.
 On November 10, on his way back to Minnesota, he was stopped by a Nebraska state trooper, Chris Bigsby, for driving seven miles per hour over the speed limit.
 Bigsby used a drug-sniffing dog for a search, and after the dog found nothing, he searched the trunk.
 He found 4 guns, locksmith tools, masks, fake police badges, and $2 million in a set of foot lockers.
 Some of it was traceable to the Seafirst Bank.
 A judge later found the warrantless search illegal, forcing prosecutors to drop weapons charges against Kirkpatrick.
-By that time, Myra Penney, had driven to Lincoln with $100,000 in cash to bail Kirkpatrick out of jail.
+By that time, Myra Penney, had driven to Lincoln, Nebraska, with $100,000 in cash to bail Kirkpatrick out of jail.
 Penney's cash also contained markings from Seafirst.
 Facing 20 years in prison, Penney cooperated with the FBI, and gave up the name of Kirkpatrick's partner, "Ray", who was in Kansas City.
 It was discovered Kansas City police were watching Bowman in May.
 On November 14, Kirkpatrick's Hovland home and hotel room in Eagan were raided.

 Police and federal agents raided Bowman's house in December, where they found "$97,000 [in] cash, key-making and lock-picking equipment, and a small armory of guns and ammunition".
 Authorities searched a dozen safe deposit boxes around the Midwest, and found $1.5 million in cash.
 Bowman's brother then handed the authorities two locked briefcases containing a total of $480,000.